MicrosoftDocs/architecture-center/docs/guide/aks/aks-high-availability.md

 - **Liveness probes**, configuration `spec.containers.livenessProbe`, monitor the health of your pods.
 If a container crashes or exits, Kubernetes can detect it.
 When liveness fails, Kubernetes restarts the container.

 - **Readiness probes**, configuration `spec.containers.readinessProbe`, determine whether to send traffic to the pod.
 If any pods of a deployment aren't ready, they won't be part of the endpoints of the Kubernetes service abstracting the deployment, and therefore won't be useful.
-It's important to carefully set the readiness probes, because they don't trigger a restart, but are used more in isolation.
+It's important to carefully set the readiness probes, because they don't trigger a restart, but are used more to isolate the pods from receiving traffic until they're ready.

 - **Startup probes**, configuration `spec.containers.startupProbe`, mainly prevent false positives for readiness and liveness in slow-starting applications.
 Once the startup probe has succeeded, the liveness probe kicks in.